IvorLipic/qrgen-frontend/README.md

 https://qrgen-frontend.onrender.com/

-The React frontend, built with ShadCN for styling, provides an interactive interface for managing and displaying QR code-based tickets.
+The React frontend, built with ShadCN for styling, provides an interactive interface for generating and displaying QR code-based tickets.
 Key features include:

       - 1. Public homepage with form for ticket generation